 We conclude, therefore, that the dominant mechanism of acoustic dampening in granular media is due to the adsorbed film of water which exists on the particles, an example of contact dampening.
 In particular, the film in the region between two contacting grains undergoes a shear deformation due to the relative motion of the two grains and thus it gives rise to dampening due to the viscosity of the water in the film.
+Conceptually this may be thought of as an example of the ``squirt mechanism" \cite{squirt} which is operative as the dominant attenuation mechanisms in sedimentary rocks at ultrasonic frequencies.
+In that case there is clear evidence that the pore fluid is squeezed in and out of microscopic cracks which exist within the cement material holding the grains together.

 The data in Figure \ref{decay_rate}, especially the low attenuation in the second dry state, clearly rule out global dampening or intrinsic dampening within the Tungsten as being significant mechanisms for dampening.